 The first option is to join a support group.

-The 12 steps emphasize the importance of letting go of old baggage and include it in the 12 step process.
+The 12 steps emphasize the importance of letting go of old baggage and including it in the 12-step process.

 If the 12 steps are not for you, an individual therapist or a SMART recovery group could help.

 The idea is to try as many options as you can and see what works.
 You will never know if you don’t try.